8033. EIA and environmental permitting in Zanzibar

 Improved ZEMA’s operational capacity to process EIAs, including structural changes to the financing of EIA tasks;

-Improved EIA review practice for ZEMA and the mainland National Environmental Managment Council (NEMC), including drafting of permitting conditions.
+Improved EIA review practice for ZEMA and the mainland National Environmental Management Council (NEMC), including drafting of permitting conditions.

 The project started with an inception phase, during which the results and activities were further detailed and realistic result indicators have been developed.